Royalty Free Music FAQs

 Because I love making music, and I love people hearing my music!
 I’ve also benefited a lot from other people’s hard work that they’ve freely shared.
 The least I can do is share some of my own work too.
 I know how difficult it is when you’re starting out creating content, so giving away free resources is essential to getting fresh talent the tools they need to get out there.

-Also, who doesn't love a freebie?
-Giving away my music for free will mean my music reaches a bigger audience (a bit egotistical, yes I know...)
-But the more people listen and share, the more I'm inspired to keep creating.
-This way gives me the motivation to write at least two new songs per week.
-The knock on effect of this is (hopefully) I'll continue to improve my composition, mixing, and production skills.
+Also, who doesn’t love a freebie?
+Giving away my music for free will mean my music reaches a bigger audience (a bit egotistical, yes I know…) But the more people listen and share, the more I’m inspired to keep creating.
+This way gives me the motivation to keep regularly writing new songs.
+The knock on effect of this is (hopefully) I’ll continue to improve my composition, mixing, and production skills.